Lucina Women's Health and Midwifery

 If you’re trying to avoid pregnancy, there are many effective and easy-to-use contraception methods available.
-At Lucina Women's Health and Midwifery in Boca Raton, Florida, Kenneth Konsker, MD, FACOG, and Nadina Tackore, MD, can help you decide which option best fits your unique lifestyle.
+The team at Lucina Women's Health and Midwifery in Boca Raton, Pompano Beach, and Boynton Beach, Florida, can help you decide which option best fits your unique lifestyle.
 To find out which birth control method is right for you, call or book an appointment online today.

 Birth control, or contraception, refers to a group of methods that aim to prevent pregnancy.
 Different birth control methods achieve this goal in various ways.
 Some types rely on hormones that prevent a woman’s ovaries from releasing eggs, while others block sperm from reaching her eggs.